 How long does it take to financially recover from divorce?

 The timeline for recovering financially from divorce varies tremendously, depending on the particulars of a person’s income, divorce agreement, and other factors.
-Many people feel it takes at least a few years to fully regain their sense of control over their money, though that could happen much sooner for some.
+It may take around five years to fully regain your sense of control over your money, though that could happen much sooner (or take even longer) for some.

 Will I be poor after divorce?